26. Command Line Utilities¶

 Iperf is a utility for measuring maximum TCP and UDP bandwidth performance.
 It can be used to chart network throughput over time.
 For example, you can use it to test the speed of different types of shares to determine which type best performs on your network.

 FreeNAS® includes the Iperf server.
 To perform network testing, you will need to install an Iperf client on a desktop system that has network access to the FreeNAS® system.
 This section will demonstrate how to use the xjperf GUI client as it works on Windows, Mac OS X, Linux, and BSD systems.

 Since this client is Java-based, the appropriate JRE must be installed on the client computer.

 Linux and BSD users will need to install the iperf package using their operating system’s package management system.

 To start xjperf on Windows: unzip the downloaded file, start Command Prompt in Run as administrator mode, cd to the unzipped folder, and run jperf.bat.

 To start xjperf on Mac OS X, Linux, or BSD, unzip the downloaded file, cd to the unzipped directory, type chmod u+x jperf.sh, and run ./jperf.sh.

 Once the client is ready, you need to start the Iperf server on FreeNAS®.

-For example, to perform a TCP test and start the server in daemon mode (so that you get your prompt back), type:
+For example, to perform a TCP test and start the server in daemon mode (to get the prompt back), type:

 iperf -sD ------------------------------------------------------------ Server listening on TCP port 5001 TCP window size: 64.0 KByte (default) ------------------------------------------------------------ Running Iperf Server as a daemon The Iperf daemon process ID: 4842